luminaut-org/luminaut/README.md

 Run `docker build --tag luminaut:latest` to build the container.

-You can then run the container with `docker run luminaut --help`
+You can then run the container with `docker run -it luminaut --help`

 ### For development